 “I ended up being abroad for just under two years.
 And it’s a very improvised life,” he continued.
 “There is not a lot of forward planning I could do.
 A lot of it required me to actually go to the places, start talking to people, build relationships—all of the kinds of things that required me to just move the ball forward down the field in the moment.
 That is a lot of what this career is.
 I can’t predict or know what is going to come next or how it’s going to unfold.
 I have to keep moving what I have right now down the field.”

 Trust in the process.
 Transforming your passion into a career isn’t always easy, but with determination and positivity, you can make your dreams a reality.
-Miranda, who plays Hermes, told us in an interview about his directorial debut, “Tick, Tick…Boom!” that you must believe everything will unfold as it’s meant to.
+Lin-Manuel Miranda, who plays Hermes, told us in an interview about his directorial debut, “Tick, Tick…Boom!” that you must believe everything will unfold as it’s meant to.

 “ ‘It’s gonna be OK.’
 That’s hard to hear when you’re where Jonathan [Larson] is at the end of ‘Tick, Tick…Boom!’ and you have to look up at a hill that you haven’t built yet,” the Tony winner said.
-“I wish I could go back and say, ‘It’s gonna be OK.
+“I wish I could go back and [tell myself], ‘It’s gonna be OK.
 Keep working.
 Enough with the morbid fantasies.
 You’re gonna be alright.
 Life is longer than you think it is.’ ”